 Disaster Relief Services Program

+This program is no longer accepting individual clients.
 Read about LASC’s services to fire victims Download the 2019 Disaster Recovery Report

 Watch Out for Home Improvement Scams!
 Download energy contractor warning flyer